rahgadda/Svelte/README.md

 - **Props:**
   - Properties are used to `pass data from one component to another`.
   - `export` keyword is used to declare props.
-  - Initialization of varaible is used to `default values` of props.
+  - Initialization of variable is used to `default values` of props.
   - We can map props to object using `spread` operator if the object variables are `having same name as props`.
     ```html
     <!-- Info.svelte -->